Advanced Simulation Methods

 Instructions for downloading the course software, Simul8, will be provided prior to the start of the course.

-Hazel Squires is the course leader for this 3 day short course.
+Hazel Squires, is the current course leader for this 3 day ScHARR short course.